sobti/TSAI/S15/readme.md

-# Mssk and Depth Prediction
+# Mask and Depth Prediction
 ## Getting Started:
 1. To make model up and running in your machine ,please follow below instruction :